keenwilson/NYT-Scraper-Node-Express-Mongoose/README.md

 # NYT-Scraper-Node-Express-Mongoose

-A web app utilizes mongoDB, Mongoose, cheerio, and express to let the user scrape articles from a website.
+A web app utilizes `mongoDB`, `Mongoose`, `cheerio`, and `express` to let the user scrape articles from a website.

+---

+A working version of the application can be found at [https://fast-caverns-15278.herokuapp.com/](https://fast-caverns-15278.herokuapp.com/ "NYT-Scraper-Node-Express-Mongoose")

+---

-### Dependencies
+## Dependencies

 - `express`
 - `express-handlebars`